stepanataccolade/docsv2/sources/int_container_services.md

   ]
 }
 ```
-  **Update Trust Policy**
+  click **Update Trust Policy**

 4. configure Shippable to use this role to access the account

   1. From your [Shippable dashboard](https://app.shipable.com), Click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 Click on 'Add Integration'
   2. **Integration type:** In the dropdown, select `AWS (IAM)`
   3. **Integration Name:** Use a distinctive name that's easy to associate to the integration and recall.
 Example: `manishas-aws-iam`
   4. Enter the ARN for the role `shippable-role-to-allow-ecs-access`.
 This will be a string with format like this `arn:aws:iam::12345678912:role/shippable-role-to-allow-ecs-access`
   5. Click `Save`

 You can now use this integration to set up your Environment and Deployment Pipelines on your ECS clusters.
 For more information on this, please check out our [Deployment pipelines section](pipelines_overview.md)